cu-ecen-aeld/assignments-3-and-later-sanishkharade/assignments/assignment7/faulty-oops.md

 ## How did the error occur

-Run `echo “hello_world” > /dev/faulty` from the command line of your running qemu image
+Run `echo “hello_world” > /dev/faulty` from the command line of your running qemu image.

 ## Kernel Output